jstritch/easy-git-annex/README.md

 }
 ```

-Then modify the `addAnx` method to include the AddAnxOptions and ApiOptions parameters as shown:
+Then modify the `addAnx` line in addFiles to include the AddAnxOptions and ApiOptions parameters as shown below.
+The `--json-progress` option requests JSON progress be written to stdout as files are added.
+The outHandler establishes the reportProgress function to be called as information becomes available on stdout.

 ```typescript
   let rslt = await myAnx.addAnx(relativePaths, { '--json-progress': null }, { outHandler: reportProgress });
 ```

-When run, progress messages appear on the console for each annexed files before the command completes.
+When the example is run, progress messages appear on the console for each annexed files before the command completes.

 ### Get application-defined JavaScript objects

+Several generic methods are included in easy-git-annex.
+These methods return JavaScript objects meeting the requirements of application-defined interfaces.
-Use the generic method getTags get custom Tag objects.
+This example uses the generic method getTags get custom tag objects.
-The pattern is similar for the other generic methods, although the underlying --format syntax varies.
+The pattern is similar for the other generic methods.

 First declare the interface you desrire.
-The Foo application is used for naming examples only.

 ```typescript
 export interface FooTag {